This event has been cancelled

 In a world where extreme voices threaten to erode our individual and collective identities, positive human relationships are an increasingly fortifying antidote.
-Join Pulitzer Prize–winning author Junot Díaz (Islandborn), Pajtim Statovci (My Cat Yugoslavia) and Sarah Krasnostein (The Trauma Cleaner) as they tackle some of the most pressing questions of our age.
-In this absorbing panel, moderated by Wheeler Centre’s Sophie Black, they’ll consider how empathy can be a political issue and how storytelling can promote connection in a fragmented society.
+Join Sarah Krasnostein and Masha Gessen in this absorbing panel, moderated by Michael Williams, as they consider how empathy can be a political issue and how storytelling can promote connection in a fragmented society.

 Curated by Sarah Krasnostein.